We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 For those seeking a more relaxed lifestyle or with a preference for smaller communities, there are also many attractive regional areas in Australia that offer affordable cost-of-living options.

-Margaret River in Western Australia is renowned for its stunning coastline views as well as being home to world-class wineries while Hobart in Tasmania offers picturesque mountain scenery and unique local cuisine experiences.
+Margaret River in Western Australia is renowned for its stunning coastline views and is home to world-class wineries, while Hobart in Tasmania offers picturesque mountain scenery and unique local cuisine experiences.

 Co-living And Co-working Spaces